galaxyproject/galaxy-hub/src/DevNewsBriefs/2012_11_14/index.md

 All Galaxy instance maintainers are *strongly encouraged* to run the latest release.

 1. Recent library browsing optimizations were retracted due to minor security vulnerability: a UI bug that allowed users to see listings of inaccessible datasets.
 Access was limited to viewing named dataset lists, no "peek" or "full" dataset viewing, download, coping, or any other privileges were granted.
 Once corrected, the library enhancements will be re-released in a future distribution.
-2. Prevent potential reflected XSS via *!MessageException* (possible in the case of invalid/malicious id lookups, for instance).
+2. Prevent potential reflected XSS via *MessageException* (possible in the case of invalid/malicious id lookups, for instance).
 3. Sanitize grid filters.

 <br />